electron/electron/docs/development/releasing.md

 $ npm run release -- --validateRelease
 ```
 Note, if you need to run `--validateRelease` more than once to check the assets,
-run it as above the first time, then `node ./script/release.js --validateRelase`
+run it as above the first time, then `node ./script/release.js --validateRelease`
 for subsequent calls so that you don't have to rebuild each time you want to
 check the assets.